 This development is of course hard to ignore.
 A shift from traditional ways of working, while considered detrimental by some, can be an immense opportunity for other businesses.
 Hotels are one such type of business that can benefit largely from offering coworking areas.

-Communal spaces in hotels do not only attract a younger audience, but also serve as a way to connect with local communities in ways that an old-fashioned business center never could.
+Coworking spaces in hotels do not only attract a younger audience, but also serve as a way to connect with local communities in ways that an old-fashioned business center never could.
 A successfully-run coworking space can be a great way of getting more people to interact with your property, spend more time on-site and eventually generate more revenue.

-Independent hotels such as Zoku in Amsterdam, or Hotel Schani in Vienna are living proof that the convergence of hospitality and coworking can be a recipe for success.
+Independent hotels such as Zoku in Amsterdam, or Hotel Schani in Vienna are living proof that the convergence of hospitality and coworking spaces can be a recipe for success.

 View this post on Instagram

 After a productive day at work and a delicious dinner, it’s always nice to relax and get cosy in our Living Room 😌 . . . #LiveZoku #ZokuAmsterdam #visitamsterdam #igersamsterdam #hospitality #coliving #coworking #travel #sharedspace #accommodation #interiordesign #livingroomdesign #cozyvibes #cozyliving #cozyplace #communalspaces

 The number of hotels adopting this concept is steadily growing.
 With this change, the hospitality industry is moving away from a dominant paradigm that rang true for centuries.
 In these collaborative spaces, the guest room is no longer the hotel’s primary product.
 Rather, their ability to connect traveling professionals, entrepreneurs and local communities in a way that caters to their need for inspiration and networking will be the crucial service business hotels of the future have to get right.

 Successful ventures by smaller players into coworking spaces are starting to pop up on the radar of large chains from all over the world.